Trek into the wild and experience Sumatra’s natural beauty.

 Take a challenging five-day hike through Gunung Leuser National Park traversing Sumatra’s wild jungles, lush rainforests, rugged mountains and pristine rivers as you search for orangutans in the heart of Sumatra.

-After settling in, embark on an afternoon walking excursion along the riverbank before crossing over in a traditional canoe.
-Your hike continues, traversing thick exterior jungle, which eventually emerges at wooden platforms tucked inside the rich, verdant flora.
+After settling into your accommodation, embark on an easy afternoon walking excursion (1.5 hrs) along the riverbank before crossing over in a traditional canoe.
+Your hike continues, traversing the thick exterior jungle, which eventually emerges at wooden platforms tucked inside the rich, verdant flora.
 This is the site where orangutans used to be fed twice a day.
-Nowadays, the feeding station is closed following the success of Bukit Lawang conservation supply which now provides enough food in the jungle for the orangutans to be self sufficient.
+Nowadays, the feeding station is closed following the success of the Bukit Lawang conservation supply which now provides enough food in the jungle for the orangutans to be self-sufficient.

 Delve further into the jungle where you will have your first chance to view the orangutans in their natural environment.
 You will likely hear them rustling in the branches before you see them.
 After your walk, return to the hotel in Bukit Lawang.
 (D)